U.S. stocks recover late, euro falls

 NEW YORK Wall Street stocks staged a late recovery and the euro flirted with a near two-year low on Wednesday as investors remained on edge about Greece's possible exit from the euro zone, which threatened to deepen the region's debt crisis and hurt an already fragile global recovery.

 Nervous investors piled into low-risk U.S. and German government debt, sending their yields lower.
-The dollar also was favoured as a safe haven by investors.
+The dollar also was favored as a safe haven by investors.

 Each euro zone country will have to prepare a contingency plan for the possibility of Greece's leaving the bloc, three euro zone sources told Reuters, citing an agreement reached by officials.